pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** Where did you decide to put this route and why?

 * **Your Answer:**
+I put it after the route calling the id so that it would vbe in order.
 ---

 Spend the rest of class building out the other routes for characters.
 A few notes to help: